 If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder SHOULD NOT respond with a "good" status.
 The CA SHOULD monitor the responder for such requests as part of its security response procedures.

-Effective 1 August 2013, OCSP responders MUST NOT respond with a "good" status for such certificates.
+Effective 1 August 2013, OCSP responders for CAs which are not Technically Constrained in line with Section 9.7 MUST NOT respond with a "good" status for such certificates.

 Certificate Suspension

 The Repository MUST NOT include entries that indicate that a Certificate is suspended.